The Model Portfolio Comparison (click to download) is a newly released model on YCharts.

 4. Print or Save the report as a PDF

-First, click the "Two Page Report" tab to view the report.
-To print or save the report as a PDF, click the File button.
-Select Print or Export to save as a PDF.
+First, click on the tab you'd like to print or create a PDF for.
+Then, click the File button and select Print or Export to save as a PDF.

 *PLEASE NOTE: Do not delete or add any rows in the spreadsheet.
 Only delete the contents within a cell.
 This will ensure the spreadsheet will calculate all the data properly.